-To cut long story short, we got chatting, and discovered that Chris, a retired teacher, and active community volunteer, had bigger plans than this single tree.
+To cut long story short, we got chatting, and discovered that Chris, a retired energy efficiency project manager, and active community volunteer, had bigger plans than this single tree.
 She wanted to green-up a stretch of road along her local shops.

-And so is was that almost one year later on a very cold wet March morning that we found ourselves standing with a group of local residents and councillors watching the first of 18 trees being planted in that road.
+And so it was that almost one year later, on a very cold wet March morning, we found ourselves standing with a group of local residents and councillors watching the first of 15 trees being planted in that road.

 Portland Road, Croydon

-Portland Road, in the South Norwood area of Croydon, S London, is a busy polluted retail street, with a mixture of cafés, newsagents, hairdressers, gift shops, trades, a leisure centre and some residential.
-It wouldn’t be unfair to say that it could do with a little extra TLC.
+Portland Road, in the South Norwood area of Croydon, South London, is a busy polluted retail street, with a mixture of cafés, newsagents, hairdressers, gift shops, trades, a leisure centre and some residential properties.
+It wouldn’t be unfair to say that it could do with a little TLC.
 Over the years the local community have been working on small improvements to make it a more pleasant centre for the neighbourhood.

 Chris was keen to find a way to get a lot of trees planted down Portland Road – her community group had already planted up around the front of the South Norwood Leisure Centre.